verifiablesoftware/vsw/docs/vsw-DID-v1.0.md

 # vsw Schemas

 ## vsw Participant Credential Schema
-I believe we should be able to use an existing schema without creating a new one.
-We only need a generic credential that can adequately identify a developer, tester, auditor etc. For example, name, address, and some contact information such as email address.
+We need to be able to issue credentials to participants.
+This schema is to define data fields for the type of credentials that can adequately identify a developer, tester, auditor etc. For example, name, address, and some contact information such as email address.

 ## vsw Software Credential Schema
 We do need to define a schema that supports the **vsw** features defined above.